ledpup/ClimateExplorer/README.md

 - Show as a bar chart, the difference between adjusted and unadjusted
 - GHGs (CO2, CH4, etc) data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
-- Include New Zealand's NIWA 'seven-station' temperature series https://niwa.co.nz/climate/information-and-resources/nz-temperature-record
+- Write an adaptor to query NIWA CliFlo website to pull in the 11-station series data automatically
 - Precipitation
 - Get temperature data from BOM via a web service
 - Get ENSO data from URLs for indexes (still supporting offline mode)